Chikhli, Maharashtra: Culture

-emple is located in the heart of the town.
-Chaitra pournima and Hanuman Jayanti is a day when Renuka Devi "Yatra" is organized.

 Hemadpanti Architecture Mahadeo Temple Sakegaon

 The Hemadpanthi Mahadeo Temple in Sakegaon is an ancient shrine dedicated to Lord Shiva, constructed in the Hemadpanthi style.
 Sakegaon located 10KM away from the main city, This architectural tradition, introduced by Hemadri Pandit in the 13th century under the Yadava dynasty, is known for its use of black stone without mortar or cement.
 The temple exemplifies the simplicity and durability of this technique, with intricately carved details adorning its walls and pillars.

 Like other Hemadpanthi temples, the Mahadeo Temple serves as a center for religious activities and local festivals, particularly during Mahashivratri.

 Khairullah Shah Miyan Dargah

 Khairullah Shah Miyan Dargah is a religious place located in Chikhli.
 Peoples from all over Maharashtra visit over there for "ziyarat" at the time of URS and Sandal.
 This Sandal is held exactly after three days of Holi festival.